 Interview with Ainhoa Rodríguez

 Mighty Flash (Destello Bravío) by Ainhoa Rodríguez was one of the most intriguing films screened at this year’s IFFR.
-I write about it here.
+I reviewed the film here.
 The film is set in a small town that seems to be stuck in time.
 The women living there are more prone to change than the men.
 The film has strong roots in its environment but simultaneously has an oneiric feel to it.
 I talked to the director about why the film looks the way it does.

 What was the genesis of this project?

 I had the idea to work with non-actors in the region that I’m from, Extremadura.
 I thought that the best way to introduce myself to the rest of the population was through the workshops that I do.
 So I formed a group of around 15 women.
 Gradually we developed a strong relationship, and they introduced me to other people in the town.
 That was important because when I arrived, I was more like a stranger.

 So they trusted you after a while?
 Were they suspicious, initially?

 Yes.
 At first, they thought that I would never make a film.
 And if so, I wouldn’t make it with them but bring in professional actors.
 Because there is an atmosphere of insecurity in this little town.
 It’s close to the border with Portugal.

 In some ways, you approach the material as a documentary.
 On the other hand, the film is extremely stylized.
 Could you talk about this dynamic?

 Maybe it’s my personality.
 I wanted to draw from reality because it’s the best material I can use in my film.
 It’s a treasure.
 The whole film has a dual environment.
 You have the documentary part, a testimony of sorts, with nature.
 On the other hand, you have the magical realism, surrealism and suspense.
 Those both worlds are present in the image and sound as well.
 Regarding the image, you have those stylized scenes and compositions in almost every shot.
 Meanwhile, the actors behave in a more spontaneous fashion.